Cardiocephaloides longicollis: Life cycle

 The asexual life cycle of C. longicollis is complex which involves carnivorous scavenging whelks, a variety of fish, and gulls.
 The asexual stages of C. longicollis reside in the body of whelks where it replicates many times, producing a stream of swimming larvae call cercariae.
 The cercariae then go in the water to infect a variety of different fish.
 While C. longicollis has previously been recorded in 19 fish species, researchers have found 12 other species which are also viable hosts for C. longicollis, making for a grand total of 31 aquatic species.
 The final host for this parasite are gulls, when they eat the fluke that reside in parasitised fish.

 Host

 The occurrence of C. longicollis was restricted to 3 species of Nassaridae, N. corniculum, N. reticulatus and N. neritea.
 Data demonstrate that C. longicollis has a much wider host spectrum in the second intermediate host, by recently adding 12 new host records: Diplodus sargus, D. dentex, Spicara maena, Spondyliosoma cantharus, Pagellus acarne, Pagellus erythrinus, Pagellus bogaraveo, Oblada melanura, Zosterisessor ophiocephalus, Coris julis, C. chromis, Serranus scriba.
 The Sparidae, Gobiidae and Labriidae are previously recorded host families and the Pomacentridae and Serranidae as new host families, resulting in a total of 31 fish host species from nine fish families.

+According to the World Register of Marine Species, C. longicollis has been observed in the following hosts: